 The most effective follow-up campaigns don't rely solely on emails—a common mistake many doctors and attorneys make.
 Instead, they vary greatly and can include:

 - DVDs of you speaking at a professional event

 - Invitations to your yearly charity event or community function

-Once your follow-up campaign has run its course, it's important to stay on the minds of your audience.
-The best way to do this is to continue to send out monthly newsletter via snail mail or email.
+Once your follow-up campaign has run its course, it's important to stay in the minds of your audience.
+The best way to do this is to continue to send out a monthly newsletter via snail mail or email.

 Also, if you've done it right, there's a good chance that those who have been getting your follow-up campaign materials have chosen to follow you on social media.
 This means you will continue to be on their minds long after your last follow-up campaign letter comes in the mail.

 If your law firm or medical practice doesn't have a drip campaign, I suggest you begin to implement one as soon as possible.
 We find that follow-up campaigns for attorneys and doctors significantly increase the success of their free offers.